-Forced Labor.
+Forced Labour.
 The Testimony App by Berlin History Workshop

 “I was 13, when I was in Berlin, but I remember everything”, the former Polish forced laborer Alina Przybyła writes in her account: “But I can hardly recognize anything today, the city has changed so much.
 I only recognized Brandenburg Gate, where I stood at the time and scratched at one of the columns: ‘Little horse, bring me away from here, back to Mum!’”